dt-orders/overview/README.md

     <img src="images/dt-call-flow.png" width="500"/>

-# How to run the application
+# How to install and run the application

 Below are two options to deploy the application:
-* Using docker-compose.
-See the docker-compose sub-folder [README](docker-compose/README.md)
+* Using docker-compose on a Virtual Machine.
+See the docker-compose sub-folder [README](vm/README.md)
 * Using kubernetes.
-See the K8 sub-folder [README](k8/README.md)
+See the K8 sub-folder [README](k8s/README.md)

 # Traffic generators